shawn-dsilva/shade-jekyll-theme/README.md

 - code snippets using backticks have black text on grey background now
 - Read More button added to home page posts
 - Font-family changed site wide to Source Sans Pro
-- Workaround for Bold/Strong fonts that look "think" added
+- Workaround for Bold/Strong fonts that look "thin" added
+- Archives section added
+- Persistent top bar added for mobiles only